 Mortgage Services: Provides services that span the mortgage and real estate lifecycle and are typically outsourced by loan servicers, loan originators, home investors and other sellers and buyers of single family homes.
-We provide most of these services primarily for loan portfolios serviced by Ocwen.
+The majority of these services are provided to Ocwen.
 We also have longstanding relationships with commercial banks, insurance companies, mortgage bankers and other companies involved in the mortgage industry.
 Within the Mortgage Services segment, we provide the following services: